A review of Sam Kieth’s Arkham Asylum: Madness.

 Kieth also has some interesting takes on the incarcerated villains.
 Croc is absolutely terrifying and leads to the question – why is he in the Asylum and not a prison for the super powered?
 Kieth’s versions of Harley Quinn and Two-Face feel a bit odd visually, but you can make up your own minds on that.

-The staff working there are not there out of any sense of duty to rehabilitate the inmates or for their professional progression.
+The Asylum’s staff are not there out of any sense of duty to rehabilitate the inmates or for professional progression.
 Instead, the staff are there for the reason most people work.
 To get paid.
 To pay for food.
 For schooling.
 For rent.
 This is not to say staff do not know who is housed in the asylum – Sabine’s son asks her outright.
 A job is a job though and for those with little choice, they have to work it.

 Like any other place of work, there is politics, romance, grievances, and even that one person who you never know their name.
 Kieth weaves all of this really well into the story as staff sneak off to have sex, Sabine argues with Reed about finishing early, and the guards take revenge on Joker by beating him.